litestar-org/litestar/docs/usage/2-route-handlers.md

 - `response_headers`: A dictionary of `ResponseHeader` instances.
   See [response-headers](5-responses.md#response-headers).
 - `dependencies`: A dictionary mapping dependency providers.
 See [dependency-injection](6-dependency-injection.md).
+- `opt`: String keyed dictionary of arbitrary value that can be used by [guards](9-guards.md).

+And the following kwargs, which affect [OpenAPI schema generation](10-openapi.md#route-handler-configuration)
 - `include_in_schema`: A boolean flag dictating whether the given route handler will appear in the generated OpenAPI schema.
 Defaults to `True`.
 - `tags`: a list of openapi-pydantic `Tag` models, which correlate to